sahidrajaansari/SummifyAi-an-automatic-text-summarizer/README.md

 ## Usage
 1. Ensure that both the backend and frontend servers are running.
 2. Open your browser and navigate to `http://localhost:3000` to access the SummifyAI web application.
-3. Authenticate using Clerk and start summarizing your text data
+3. Authenticate using Clerk and start summarizing your text data.

 ## Project Structure
 ```